 Martinez knows his future lies somewhere in the realm of prevention, treatment and rehabilitation.

-The new accelerated program appealed to Martinez because of its convenient course schedule, the small class sizes and the level of personal attention and mentoring each student receives.
+The accelerated social work program at The College of St. Scholastica appealed to Martinez because of its convenient course schedule, the small class sizes and the level of personal attention and mentoring each student receives.
 These factors will greatly benefit him as he continues his educational journey.

 "Education gives us a voice," Martinez says.
 "It teaches us how to communicate our concerns, how to properly argue fact versus opinion and how to think objectively."